SRGSSR/pillarbox-android/docs/README.md

 ## About

 Pillarbox is the modern SRG SSR player ecosystem.
 It is build on top of [Exoplayer](https://exoplayer.dev/).
-So if you know how to integrate _
+So if you know how to work with
-Exoplayer_, then you know how to integrate _Pillarbox_.
+_Exoplayer_, then you know how to work with _Pillarbox_.

 It rely heavily on the version of [Media3](https://developer.android.com/jetpack/androidx/releases/media3) that integrate Exoplayer to the Android
 Media framework.